AdobeDocs/experience-manager-cloud-service.pt-BR/help/commerce-cloud/customizing/style-cif-component.md

    }
    ```

-   Altere a borda da imagem no Teaser de produto.
+   Altere a borda da imagem no Teaser do produto.

    ```css
    .productteaser .item__image {